Oskar Rescher

-Oskar Rescher (October 1, 1884 – March 26, 1972), also known as Osman Reşer, was a prolific German-Turkish scholar in Arabic, Persian, and Turkish literature who specialized in pre-Islamic Arabic poetry and Ottoman studies.
+Oskar Rescher (October 1, 1883 – March 26, 1972), also known as Osman Reşer, was a prolific German-Turkish scholar in Arabic, Persian, and Turkish literature who specialized in pre-Islamic Arabic poetry and Ottoman studies.

-In 1903, he began to study law in Munich, but soon changed to Oriental languages.
+In 1903, Rescher began to study law in Munich, but soon changed to Oriental languages.
 After receiving his doctorate at Berlin in 1909 with a dissertation on the grammarian Ibn Jinni, he moved to Istanbul to work in the libraries there.
 During World War I, he served in the German Army as censor for Arabic prisoner of war correspondence.
 After the war, he moved to Breslau and received his Habilitation and venia legendi (the right to hold lectures at a German university) from the University of Breslau.
 In 1925 he began teaching as professor (without full chair) at Breslau, but in 1928 he took a long-term leave and returned to Turkey.
 He left Breslau "for reasons that can no longer be determined but he evidently did so with resentment".
 Rescher also relinquished his membership in the Deutsche Morgenländische Gesellschaft (DMG), the society of Oriental scholars in Germany.
 In due course he acculturated to the Turkish locale, changing the spelling of his name, and converting to Islam.
 For many years he was a staff member of the Islamic Institute of the University of Istanbul.
 There he spent the rest of his life, producing numerous scholarly studies and translating many texts into German, as well as writing Oriental-style poetry in German himself.
 Apart from keeping in close contact with his Turkish colleagues and with Hellmut Ritter, who was between 1926 and 1949 a semi-official representative of the DMG in Istanbul, Rescher lived a solitary life in his Istanbul house overlooking the Bosporus, accompanied by many cats.